freddorn/recipe-database/README.md

 ### Content and Media

-- The photos used for this site were obtained from [Pxhere](https://pxhere.com/en/)
+- The category image photos used for this site, were obtained from [Pxhere](https://pxhere.com/en/)
 - The recipes used to start the database were obtained from [Cookbooks.com](http://www.cookbooks.com/cookbooks-index.aspx)